I tried image analysis with the multimodal capabilities of Foundation Models

 Step 4: Analysis Using Structured Output

-The @Guide macro is used to convey the meaning of a property to the model in natural language, and is not required.
-If a property name is sufficiently clear, the model may be able to understand the intent.
-However, it is used when you want to improve output quality or control the range of values to be generated.
+The @Guide macro is used to convey the meaning of a property to the model in natural language, and it is not required.
+If property names are sufficiently clear, the model may be able to understand the intent on its own.
+However, it is useful when you want to improve output quality or control the range of generated values.

 @Generable